COBALT SPI abides by the Realtors Code of Practice and Ethics of Greece. The latest version of the code is as follows:

 3. Real Estate Agents continue to be bound by the duties imposed by this Code, in a real estate transaction even when they act as principals in the name and on behalf of their principal, by proxy.

-4. The activities covered are all those related to Real Estate, described in the law and in this Code and which are carried out either in the personal presence of the Real Estate Agent or his partner, or electronically or by any other means.
+4. The activities covered are all those related to Real Estate, described in the law and in this Code and which are carried out either in the personal presence of the Real Estate Agent or his partner or electronically or by any other means.

-Indicatively and not restrictively, the covered activities can be residential real estate brokerage, real estate management, commercial and industrial real estate brokerage, land brokerage, real estate appraisal, real estate consulting, best development studies, joint ventures, real estate auction, bankruptcies, international real estate etc.
+Indicatively and not restrictively, the covered activities can be residential real estate brokerage, real estate management, commercial and industrial real estate brokerage, land brokerage, real estate appraisal, real estate consulting, best development studies, joint ventures, real estate auction, bankruptcies, international real estate, etc.

 a.
-A Real Estate Agent is, in accordance with applicable national law, a natural or legal person providing real estate brokerage services, through the provision of opportunities or mediation for the conclusion of real estate contracts, in particular contracts of sale, exchange, lease, financial leasing, establishment of slavery or consideration of real estate, etc.
+A Real Estate Agent is, in accordance with applicable national law, a natural or legal person providing real estate brokerage services, through the provision of opportunities or mediation for the conclusion of real estate contracts, in particular contracts of sale, exchange, lease, financial leasing, the establishment of slavery or consideration of real estate, etc.

 b.
-Collaborating Agent: An Agent with whom there is a cooperation relationship concluded either with a work contract, a service contract, or a franchise agreement and who is bound by this Code of Conduct for the purposes of his cooperation with the Real Estate Agent- member of the Association of the Real Estate Federation of Greece.
+Collaborating Agent: An Agent with whom there is a cooperation relationship concluded either with a work contract, a service contract, or a franchise agreement and who is bound by this Code of Conduct for the purposes of his cooperation with the Real Estate Agent- a member of the Association of the Real Estate Federation of Greece.

 c.
 Real Estate Employee is the natural person who relates to an employee relationship with the Real Estate Agent under a fixed-term or indefinite employment contract.
-The responsibility for the observance of the terms of this Code by the above persons, lies with the Real Estate Agent, who is obliged to train them in order to better ensure the provision of services to the consumer according to the Code.
+The responsibility for the observance of the terms of this Code by the above persons lies with the Real Estate Agent, who is obliged to train them in order to better ensure the provision of services to the consumer according to the Code.

 d.
 Consumer within the meaning of article 1 of law 2251/1994 on consumer protection, natural or legal persons or associations of persons without legal personality for whom the services of the Real Estate Agent are intended and who use these services, provided are their final recipient.
-Consumers are also: a) any recipient of an advertising message, b) any natural or legal person who guarantees in favor of a consumer, if he does not act in the context of his professional or business activity.
+Consumers are also: a) any recipient of an advertising message, b) any natural or legal person who guarantees in favor of a consumer if he does not act in the context of his professional or business activity.